nurnazahah/testing/readme.md

   1. Physical verification ensures that the produced layout design is valid.
   2. This involves ensuring that the layout is correct and includes all technological prerequisites, density verification, cleaning density etc.

+*Source: slide material provided for Day 20 of training*

 ![image](https://user-images.githubusercontent.com/118953917/215417780-a60f1787-9a4f-4869-a9b5-994a220a4be7.png)

 </details>